EU elections 2019: What went down?

 Video

-The EU elections have drawn to a close and 28 nations have had their say.

-An increase in support for liberals, greens and nationalists saw the centre-right and centre-left blocs in the European Parliament lose their combined majority.

-BBC Brussels reporter Adam Fleming takes a look at what went down as the votes rolled in.
+From the predicted rise of anti-EU forces to a 'Green wave', BBC Brussels reporter Adam Fleming looks at what went on across Europe.

 -